QuantEcon/lecture-source-jl/rst_files/generic_programming.rst

     myalgorithm!(m, x)
     @show m.algorithmcalculation;

-You may think to yourself that the code is pretty much the same as OO, except that
+You may think to yourself that the above code is similar to OO, except that
 * reverse the first argument, i.e. ``myalgorithm!(m, x)`` instead of the object-oriented ``m.myalgorithm!(x)``
 * cannot control encapsulation of the fields ``a, b``, but you can add getter/setters like ``set_a``
 * do not have concrete inheritance